 - TASC will not collect personal information revealing political opinions, religious or philosophical beliefs, trade-union membership, or details of health or sexual preferences unless the collection is required or specifically authorised by law

 Wherever possible, TASC will collect personal information directly from the person concerned in an unobtrusive and objective manner.
 If the individual has a disability which prevents him or her providing information directly to TASC, then gaining information from the person’s carer or support person may be acceptable provided that a signed authority has been given by the individual.
-In this case TASC will take reasonable steps to ensure that the person has been made aware of the collection.
+In this

 TASC will only collect and use the personal information of clients to provide a high quality and appropriate service.
-It will not use this information for purposes other than service provision unless the person has first been informed of this and given permission for their information to be used in this way.
+It will not use this information for purposes other than service

 TASC will only disclose personal information with the prior written permission of the client.
 This consent will include areas of non-consent where the client may indicate organisations or individuals to whom consent is not given for disclosure.